shawea/blueGrass/README.md

 * MaxCDN

 Recipe:
+- Download the 'start' folder to get the structure and edit.
 - Start with a prototype index.html, recommend starting w/ CSS Framework
 - Remove sections(div) and save in 'CDN/views' or similar
 - Load view (optional: use ES6/tsc syntax & CSS animate via greensock)
 - Optional: add Hasher for SEO | bookmarks
 - Recomend running of CDN (ex MaxCDN)
-- Use Cloud API: Recommend Primus API! @PrimusAPI
+- Use Cloud API: Recommend Primus API!

 You can follow me on twitter: @puppetMaster3